Protecting cultural heritage from armed conflicts in Ukraine and beyond

 Our take

-“Protecting cultural heritage from armed conflicts in Ukraine and beyond” is immensely useful as it, not only, identifies problems and solutions around the complexities of cultural heritage in conflict.
-In addition, it clearly explains and defines the terminology and background of heritage and the issue at hand.
+“Protecting cultural heritage from armed conflicts in Ukraine and beyond” is immensely useful, as it not only identifies problems and solutions surrounding the complexities of cultural heritage in conflict but also provides valuable insights into the broader implications of these issues.
+In addition, it clearly explains and defines the terminology and background of heritage, as well as the problem at hand.
 The information presented is comprehensive and easily accessible, which makes the topic available to a broader public.

 I want to learn more: